auraphp/Aura.Signal/README.md

 Adding Signal Handlers
 ----------------------

-Before we can send a signal to the manager, we will need to add a handler for it.
+Before we can send a signal to the `Manager`, we will need to add a handler for it.
 To add a handler, specify:

 1. The class you expect to be sending the signal.
 This can be `'*'` for "any class", or a fully-qualified class name.